However, achieving a healthy, balanced diet can be elusive for many of us.

 These essential fats, however, are easily destroyed in food especially when heating or exposing them to oxygen, this makes it all the more important to have a fresh daily source of them.

 Protein is vital for growth and repair in the body.
 Both the quality and quantity of the protein you eat are equally important.
-It’s recommended that about 15% (and not more than 20%) of your total calorie intake should be from protein, or around 40 grams a day.
+It’s recommended that about 15% (and not more than 20%) of your total Calories are a measure of the amount of energy in food.
+Knowing how many calories are in the food we eat allows us to balance… intake should be from protein, or around 40 grams a day.